CumulusNetworks/docs/content/cumulus-linux-53/Whats-New/_index.md

 ### Platforms

 - NVIDIA SN3750SX (5G Spectrum-2) available for early access
-- NVIDIA SN2100 supports links to the Pensando (Naples) card.
+- NVIDIA SN2100 supports fast link up to the Pensando (Naples) card.

 ### New Features and Enhancements